 For many pet owners, the choice of whether or not to feed kibble to their pets on a daily basis is a no brainer.
 After all, kibble is affordable, convenient, and available in every variety imaginable.
 However, as humans gain better insight into the effects certain foods have on the health and well-being of their dogs, many pet owners are taking a closer look at food options and weighing the pros and cons of each food type.
 In the following paragraphs, the advantages and disadvantages of dry food are examined.

 The advantages of dry food are diverse.
-Perhaps the best reason to feed a dog kibble is that high-quality products are a complete package that provide balanced nutrition.
+Perhaps the best reason to feed a dog kibble is that high-quality products are a complete package that provides balanced nutrition.
 Dry foods are formulated to supply all the necessary proteins, carbohydrates, vitamins, fiber and minerals that a dog needs in order to thrive.
-Also, although this next point is debated, some veterinarians suggest that dry food is better for dental health than canned or raw foods, because the hard bits serve as abrasive cleaners that do not become stuck to teeth and gums.
+Also, although this next point is debated, some veterinarians suggest that dry food is better for dental health than canned or raw foods because the hard bits serve as abrasive cleaners that do not become stuck to teeth and gums.
 For the pet owner, no other type of food is as convenient as dry kibble.
 Kibble can be bought in bulk and stored for long periods of time, travels easily, and can double as training treats.
 Ultimately, after finding the food that works best for your dog, he or she can live his entire life only eating one variety of dry food, which removes much of the stress associated with preparing raw or homemade meals.

 The disadvantages of feeding kibble to a dog are just as prolific as the advantages.
-Most importantly, the quality of the dog food matters.
+Most importantly, the quality of dog food matters.
 The range of quality among brands is diverse, and pet owners should do their research before choosing a new brand.
 Lower-quality foods incorporate poor sources of protein, such as “chicken by-product” or “chicken meal” instead of wholesome meat.
 Some brands include mostly fillers, such as corn or wheat gluten, both of which can be irritating to a dog’s digestive tract.

 Dogs are also more likely to develop dry, itchy skin from dry food, which can be caused by any number of factors, including dehydration (kibble has less moisture than raw or canned food), allergies to soy, corn, wheat, or grains, or even reactions to the preservatives found in the food.
 For picky eaters, pet owners may have more difficulty finding an enticing formula, since wet and raw foods are more appealing to dogs.
 Perhaps one of the biggest reasons consumers have been turning away from dry food, however, is the possibility of poisoning.
 Within the past year, many recognizable brands such as Bravo and Blue Wilderness have issued recalls due to serious toxicity or contamination concerns.
 For the conscious consumer, Dog Food Advisor has compiled lists of ingredients, recall histories, and facts on every dry dog food on the market, which is a helpful resource when determining the best (and safest) dry food for your dog.